Consumed REST Services

 Authentication Methods

-2. Under Authentication method, click the drop-down and select Basic authentication.
+2. In the Authentication method field, click the drop-down and select Basic authentication.

 3. Select a constant or create a new one for your username and password.
 To create a new constant, follow these steps: